If you were to start optimizing a site for search engines from the ground up, what would you do?

 After you do a general evaluation of your content on your blog, another meaningful way to see where you stand SEO-wise is to find out how you measure up to your competitors.

-Use Raven Tools SEO Competitor Analyst checklist to help you identify and track both broad and niche competitors, check on-site competitive rank with keywords and see how you measure up to off-site factors.
+Use the best SEO tools to help you identify and track both broad and niche competitors, check on-site competitive rank with keywords and see how you measure up to off-site factors.

 So, why is keeping tabs on your competitors important?
 Well, for one thing, it’s kind of like getting a free SEO insight.
 Your competitors, especially if they are big brands, will probably have spent tens of thousands of dollars to achieve their rankings.
 You can then see what works and what doesn’t work without having spend all the money.